The Underwriting Process – What Will They Evaluate?

 When preparing to apply for a home loan, it is important to consider your current employment.
 If you are planning on changing employers, discuss this with your loan originator.
 Providing a stable image of your financial standing can increase your probability of acceptance.

 Self-employed borrowers will need to provide additional information to determine their usable income.
-If you have been self-employed for at least 2 years, contact one of our loan originators to discuss the necessary information for your loan.
+Due to this reason, if you have had a minimum of 2 years of self-employment, reach out to one of our loan originators to discuss the required information for your loan.

 If you are ready to apply for your home loan now, start by filling out our pre-qualified loan application.